Foreign Languages

 Intent

-Learning a modern foreign language is an essential skill for life.
-At RHS, we teach Spanish to give pupils the linguistic knowledge, cultural awareness and confidence to communicate in a variety of countries and situations.
+We believe that learning a modern foreign language is an essential life skill.
+At Rutherford House School, we teach Spanish to give pupils the knowledge, confidence and cultural understanding to communicate in many countries around the world, and in a variety of situations.

-We develop the four key skills—listening, speaking, reading and writing—both inside and outside the classroom, helping children use Spanish in different contexts and with different audiences.
+Our curriculum develops the four key language skills — listening, speaking, reading and writing — both inside and outside the classroom.
+Pupils are encouraged to use Spanish in different contexts and with different audiences, fostering independence, curiosity and enjoyment in their learning.

 By the time pupils leave RHS, they will:

-• understand how Spanish works, including the use of keywords and basic grammar such as gender
+- Understand how Spanish works, including key vocabulary and basic grammar such as gender

-• apply the four main language skills confidently
+- Confidently apply the four main language skills in a variety of contexts

 Implementation